Chapter 8:

 Third Chances In the Bygone

-After an astonishingly short breakfast and a crash course on vehicular modding, Audra offered to help Zephyr clean up again.
-Now they were finishing up the dishes and chatting about his routine.
+After an astonishingly short breakfast and a crash course on vehicular modding, Audra had once again volunteered for dish duty.
+Now they were chatting about his routine over a soapy basin.

 A clean plate clanked in the drying rack.

 "Pretty much.
-I mostly just tinker with things or work on projects.
-I'm a licensed mechanic, so sometimes I help other people fix their vehicles or appliances too.
-Other than that, I just read, watch TV, play my guitar, and go for walks in my free time… You know, the usual old man stuff."
+I'm a licensed mechanic, so I mostly just tinker with things or work on projects.
+Sometimes I help fix vehicles and appliances too.
+Other than that, I just read, watch TV, and go for walks in my free time… You know, the usual old man stuff."

 "A very active one, maybe."